A-Hemeda/Ahmed-Hemeda-Portfolio/README.md

 ## 🚀 About Me

-I'm a Software Engineer and .NET Developer focused on building scalable APIs and robust backends using C#, ASP.NET Core, and modern architectural patterns.
+I'm a Software Engineer .NET Developer focused on building scalable APIs and robust backends using C#, ASP.NET Core, and modern architectural patterns.
 I value clean code, performance, and secure, maintainable systems.

-### 📍 Location
-Cairo, Egypt

-### 📧 Contact
-- **Email**: 7hemeda@gmail.com
-- **Phone**: +201119939598

 ---